schreiaj/intro_to_fsm/README.md

 ...
 ```

 And we've built a simple Finite State Machine.
-There's a few more behaviors we should test, and I've gone ahead and done those out in the final code...
-I hope you can see how we could expand this for use in modeling out behavior of a robot during a game.
-(If you can't, don't worry, there's another post on the way about that) If you got lost or just want to run the code, it's available on github.
+There's a few more behaviors we should test, and I've gone ahead and done those out in the final code, but I hope you can see how we could expand this for use in modeling out behavior of a robot during a game.
+(If you can't, don't worry, there's another post on the way about that) If you got lost or just want to run the code, it's available on [github](https://github.com/schreiaj/intro_to_fsm).